 If you have any concerns about your child’s ability to communicate and interact with others to create meaningful relationships, social groups are a great resource for you and your child.
 Some indicators for enrolling your child in a social group:

-We offer four social clubs at Lumiere Children’s therapy for a variety of ages ranging from 2-11 years old.
-The clubs are designed for children to practice and master the age-appropriate social skills in order to graduate to the next social group.
+Social clubs can be beneficial for children ranging from 2-11 years old.
+These types of gatherings are designed for children to practice and master the age-appropriate social skills in order to graduate to the next social group.

 Focuses on developing appropriate play skills needed to interact with others including functional and pretend play, sharing, and using words to comment or request.